 *A typical small starter deck is around 12 x 12 feet or smaller.

-- Check the forecast: Ideally you will need 48 hours without any rain to allow time for the deck boards to be completely dry.
+- Check the forecast.
+Ideally you will need about 72 hours without any rain to allow time for the deck boards to be completely dry.

-- Apply Stain Starting with Railing, Balusters and Spindles: Using the Woodmates Contour Stain Applicator, start staining the railing, balusters and spindles first (if your deck has them).
-The Contour Stain Applicator can flex in/out to fit different shapes and the awkward spaces one encounters around balusters and spindles.
+- Apply Stain Starting with Railing, Balusters and Spindles.
+Using the Woodmates Contour Stain Applicator, start staining the railing, balusters and spindles first (if your deck has them).
+The Contour Stain Applicator can flex in/out to fit different shapes such as balusters, rails and spindles.
 Be sure to not overload the Applicator with stain and press somewhat firmly against the surface when applying stain.
-If necessary, use a small paint brush to get the hard to reach areas that not even the Contour Applicator can access.
+Use a small paint brush to get the hard to reach areas that not even the Contour Applicator can access.

-- Wait the recommended amount of time for the stain to dry or 24 hours to be safe: Some stains take longer to dry and some shorter, overall, it should not take any longer than a day.
-If it rains unexpectedly you might have to redo the job, which is why it is incredibly important to choose a 48-hour time-period of hot and dry weather.
+- Wait the recommended amount of time for the stain to dry or 24 hours to be safe.
+Some stains take longer to dry and some shorter, overall, it should not take any longer than a day.
+If it rains unexpectedly you might have to redo the job.
+That’s why it is incredibly important to choose a 72-hour time-period of hot and dry weather.

-- Put the grill back on the deck and get the burgers going, you deserve a treat after the hard work you put in!
+- Put the grill back on the deck and get the burgers going, you deserve a treat after all your hard work!

-Doing something for the first time is almost always intimidating, especially a relatively big DIY project like staining a deck, but it really does not have to be.
-Take advantage of Mr. LongArm’s 7 Inch Stain Applicator Kit along with this guide and transform that small deck into a space to be proud of.
+Doing something for the first time can be intimidating, especially a big DIY project like staining a deck, but it doesn’t have to be.
+Take advantage of our Stain Applicator Kit and this guide to transform that small deck into a space to be proud of.
 There is no need to spend a fortune on hiring someone or buying a sprayer.
 Now, go enjoy that deck and be sure you brag to your friends about how you did it yourself!